kokkos/ProgrammingGuide/benchmarks.md

 \end{figure}
 ```

-In many ways, the optimizer brittleness in this single outlier presents a strong argument for the sort of genericness that `mdspan` provides.
+In many ways, the optimizer brittleness in this single outlier presents a strong argument for the sort of genericity that `mdspan` provides.
-As C++ continues to evolve, the sorts of hints and heuristic guidance to address this are likely to trickle in through compiler-specific extensions.
+As C++ continues to evolve, more compiler-specific extensions that let programmers give hints to guide compiler optimization are likely to trickle in.
-Maintaining such hints inside the logic of application code is often impractical or impossible, but incorporating that information into the `mdspan` accessor (particularly if such accessors can be vendor-provided), which most algorithms can be generic over, is a completely reasonable proposition in many cases.
+Maintaining such hints inside the logic of application code is often impractical or impossible, but incorporating that information into the `mdspan` accessor (particularly if such accessors can be vendor-provided), over which most algorithms can be generic, is a completely reasonable proposition in many cases.

 Results: Effect of Static Extents
 ---------------------------------